Skip to main content

 10. You are also expected to keep your arms elevated above heart level when walking.

-11. Your arms are to be elevated for two weeks after surgery except during eating and when using the bathroom.
+11. Your arms should be elevated for two weeks after surgery except when eating and using the bathroom.

-12. The arms will usually seep a little blood tinged fluid for a day or two after surgery.
+12. After surgery, the arms usually seep a little blood-tinged fluid for a day or two.

 • What should I expect the first few weeks after an arm lift?

-1. Patients will usually come back to see Dr. Aly within a few days after discharge for a check on their wounds and overall well-being.
+1. Patients usually return to see Dr. Aly within a few days after discharge for a check on their wounds and overall well-being.

-2. During the first week after surgery you are expected to walk at least 6 times a day and stay out of bed as much as possible.
+2. During the first week after surgery, you are expected to walk at least six times a day and stay out of bed as much as possible.

-3. During the first few weeks after surgery Dr. Aly sees you to make sure that you are doing well and not experiencing any problems such as wound separations or fluid collections.
+3. During the first few weeks after surgery, Dr. Aly sees you to ensure you are doing well and not experiencing any problems such as wound separations or fluid collections.

 • What should I expect after the first few weeks after an Aly-posterior scar brachioplasty?

-1. After the first few weeks you are seen approximately once a month for 3 to 4 months, depending on how you are progressing.
+1. After the first few weeks, you are seen approximately once a month for three to four months, depending on your progress.

-3. Occasionally some of the deep sutures will come through the skin and they can be taken care of during these longer-term follow-up visits.
+3. Occasionally, some of the deep sutures will come through the skin.
+They can be taken care of during these longer-term follow-up visits.

-4. Dr. Aly will usually see local patients every 2 to 3 months from the 6 month to the 12-month mark.
+4. Dr. Aly will usually see local patients every two to three months from the six-month to the 12-month mark.
 If you live far away, the time between visits can be extended depending on how you are doing.

-5. Most patients will stabilize their results in 1.5 to 2 years after surgery.
-Dr. Aly prefers to see most patients up to that time.
+5. Most patients will fully stabilize their results a year to two years after surgery.
+Dr. Aly prefers to see most patients for checks up to that time.
 If you are able and willing, he will continue to see you yearly after that.

-6. Most patients are able to get back to doing most normal activities in 3 to 4 weeks after surgery, but this varies from patient to patient.
+6. Most patients can get back to doing most normal activities in 3 to 4 weeks after surgery, but this varies from patient to patient.

 Contact us today to find out if you’re a candidate for arm lift surgery and how it can benefit you.